If you’ve started to learn jazz guitar, then you’ll agree that it can seem like an overwhelming task.

 - How to Play Jazz Guitar – A Practice Guide

-Lastly, if you are worried that you can’t play Jazz guitar because you don’t have an archtop model to play on, don’t worry.
+Lastly, if you’re worried that you can’t play jazz guitar because you don’t have an archtop, don’t worry.

-Studying with an experienced Jazz guitar teacher is the quickest, easiest, and most efficient way to learn how to play Jazz.
+Studying with an experienced jazz guitar teacher is the quickest, easiest, and most efficient way to learn jazz guitar.

-Sitting in a room, or virtually studying with a teacher through Skype, is the best way for an experienced player to hear you play, then address your weaknesses and strengths.
+Sitting in a room, or on Skype, with a teacher is the best way for an experienced player to hear you play and address your strengths and weaknesses.

-Having said that, it can also be the least practical option for many players reading this article.
+Having said that, it’s also be the least practical option for many players reading this article.

 What If Private Lessons Aren’t an Option?

-There are many reasons why private lessons may be out of reach at this point in your development.
+There are many reasons why private lessons are out of reach at this point in your development.

-Private lessons take time and commitment, cost money, and there may note be a teacher close enough to your city to study with, though this is getting easier with the rise of Skype Jazz guitar lessons.
+Private lessons take commitment, cost money, and there may not be a teacher close enough to study with, though this is getting easier with Skype lessons.

-Any of these reasons can post a big roadblock between you and being able to study with a Jazz guitar teacher.
+Any of these reasons can put a big roadblock between you and being able to study with a jazz guitar teacher.

-This doesn’t mean you can’t learn how to play, or that you can’t find ways to study with a private Jazz guitar teacher.
+This doesn’t mean you can’t learn how to play, or that you can’t find ways to study with a private teacher.

-If you don’t have access to a private teacher, or can’t afford regular Jazz guitar lessons, try some of these options.
+If you don’t have access to a teacher, or can’t afford regular jazz guitar lessons, try these options.

-They won’t totally replace the experience of regular one-on-one lessons, but they can provide a lot of the same benefits, without a regular commitment or hefty price tag.
+They won’t replace one-on-one lessons, but they provide a lot of the same benefits without a regular commitment or hefty price tag.

-- Sign up for a free online Jazz guitar home study eCourse.
+- Sign up for a free online jazz guitar eCourse.

-- Purchase a Jazz guitar eBook or eCourse and study that method.
+- Purchase a jazz guitar eBook or eCourse.

 - Save up and take a one-off in person or Skype lesson with a teacher.

-These are just some ideas, besides taking private lessons, which you can explore in order to help you organize your practice routine.
+These are just some ideas, besides private lessons, to help you become a better jazz guitarist.

 Take Lessons at Your Own Pace

-If you do decide to take lessons with a Jazz guitar teacher, know that you don’t have to commit to a once a week schedule.
+If you decide to take lessons with a teacher, know that you don’t have to commit to a once a week schedule.

 Many have families, jobs, and other commitments that make coming each week unproductive.